Kernix13/csharp-boilerplate-code-snippets/README.md

 - `file`: Only code in the same file can access the type or member.
 - The `record` modifier on a type causes the compiler to synthesize extra members.
 - The `record` modifier doesn't affect the default accessibility for either a `record class` or a `record struct`.
-- The `abstract` keyword: members are incomplete and must be implemented in derived classes
+- The `abstract` keyword: the class or members are incomplete and must be implemented in derived classes
+  - You can not instantiate an object from an abstract class
 - The `virtual` keyword: to define methods and properties that can be overridden in derived classes
 - The `override` keyword: to override properties and methods that are inherited from the base class
 - Use the `base` keyword to access the base class implementation from the overridden member in the derived class